liquity/bold/README.md

 Liquidations already carry a collateral premium to the caller and to the liquidators.

 Redemptions at this CR may allow for a bit more bad debt to be redistributed which could cause a liquidation cascade, however the difference doesn't seem particularly meaningful when compared to how high the Liquidation Premium tends to be for liquidations.

+### Issues identified in audits requiring no fix
+A collection of issues identified in security audits which nevertheless do not require a fix [can be found here](https://github.com/liquity/bold/labels/wontfix).